CloudlabsAI-Git/Power-platform-Copilot/Instructions/Labs/LAB-01.md

     ![screenshot of the prompt ](../Media/fivetablesadded.png)

-8. In the text box, in the lower part of the Copilot pane to the right of the screen, enter the following text: **add a column to track Client Address in all the three tables (1)**.
+8. In the text box, in the lower part of the Copilot pane to the right of the screen, enter the following text: **add a column to track Client Address in all the three tables**.
 Select the **Send** button.

     ![screenshot of the prompt ](../Media/clientaddress.png)